Secretariat of State (Holy See): Structure

 The Section is headed by an Archbishop, the Secretary for Relations with States, who reports to the Secretary of State.
 His staff includes a Prelate, the Under-Secretary for Relations with States, and is assisted by Cardinals and Bishops.
 The Secretary for Relations with States is often called the foreign minister of the Holy See, and the Under-Secretary is often called the deputy foreign minister.

 The current Secretary for Relations with States is Archbishop Paul Gallagher.
-The current Undersecretary for Relations with States is Francesca Di Giovanni, the first woman to hold this office.
-The current Delegate for Pontifical Representations is Archbishop Jan Pawłowski and the current Head of Protocol is Monsignor Joseph Murphy.
+The current Undersecretary for Relations with States is Monsignor Mirosław Stanisław Wachowski.
+The current Delegate for Pontifical Representations is Archbishop Jan Romeo Pawłowski and the current Head of Protocol is Monsignor Javier Domingo Fernández González.

 Section for Diplomatic Staff

 On 21 November 2017, the Secretariat announced that Pope Francis had created the Section for Diplomatic Staff, expanding the responsibilities of the Delegate for Pontifical Representations.
 It has been operating since 9 November 2017.
-Since its creation it has been headed by Archbishop Jan Romeo Pawlowski.
+Since its creation it has been headed by Archbishop Jan Romeo Pawłowski.
+He was succeeded in the role by Archbishop Luciano Russo in 2022.